 Straight off the plane we head for Cafe St Regis.
 Our most-loved cafe on the island.

-Happy to see his favourite dish still on the menu.
+Andy was happy to see his favourite dish still on the menu.

 Cheers darlings, here’s to a great weekend!

 The food always comes quickly here and with a huge amount of cheer, and not only by us, but by the waiters too!

 This chicken burger should help me work those lovely little shops on the Ile Saint-Louis after.